-The production of Ketones is known as Ketogenesis.
-If you recall from my article, Ketosis 101, carbohydrates tend to be the primary fuel source of our bodies when we are consuming a diet containing carbs.
+The production of Ketones is known as ketogenesis.
+If you recall from my article on ketosis, carbohydrates tend to be the primary fuel source of our bodies when we are consuming a diet containing carbs.
 However, when we restrict our carbohydrate intake, the body must adjust and produce an alternate energy source.
-This is when Ketogenesis occurs.
+This is when ketogenesis occurs.

 Interestingly, the liver does not possess the appropriate enzymes to use ketones for energy, so these molecules are instead released into the bloodstream, where they can travel to organs like the brain and be used for energy.
 Interestingly, some research suggests that much of the body will spare the use of ketones to safe them for use by the brain.